 * The Falklands campaign involved 600 Victor sorties and badly cut into the tanker fleet's airframe life, but 15 Victors remained in service long enough for one more campaign.
 The second set of combat operations of the Victor took place in the Gulf War.
 Following Saddam Hussein's invasion of Kuwait, an American-led Coalition assembled overwhelming force to throw him out.
 The RAF was a significant contributor to the effort, the British component being named Operation GRANBY, and eight Victors provided tanker support.
 The Victors flew 229 sorties, providing refueling services for US Navy aircraft along with the RAF fleet.
 Victors also provided tanker support for air patrols over Iraq into 1993.

 However, that was the swan song of the Victor, since the Vickers VC.10 was gradually replacing it for tanker duties.
 The last Victor unit, Number 55 Squadron, was disbanded in October 1993, dissolving the very last remnant of the "V-force".
-At least five survived, all in the UK, but none are flying any more.
+At least five Victors survived, all remaining on display in the UK, but none are flying any more.
 One held in private hands could probably take to the air, but the civil aviation authority won't allow it, so the owner satisfies himself with high-speed taxi runs.BACK_TO_TOP

 * The following table gives a Victor variant and production summary: